 Some people love to hear themselves talk, others prefer to be “right”.

 But let’s leave those situations alone as they are not “communication”.

 Also, sticking to the true purpose of communication, achieving efficiency would be an important aspect.

 So, to start off with assuming that I know what is being communicated to me instead of actually attentively listening is not a good start as far as efficiency goes.

 Most likely the message will have to be repeated a few times and clarified.

-I can think of situations where I would have a long conversation with someone just to realize that I misunderstood or didn’t properly hear the very first statements of the conversations.
+I can think of situations where I would have a long conversation with someone just to realize that I misunderstood or didn’t correctly hear the very first statements of the conversation.

 It’s impossible to achieve efficiency in communication without first becoming an attentive listener.

 “Of all the skills of leadership, listening is the most valuable — and one of the least understood.
 Most captains of industry listen only sometimes, and they remain ordinary leaders.
 But a few, the great ones, never stop listening.
 That’s how they get word before anyone else of unseen problems and opportunities.” — Peter Nulty

 One thing that is not necessarily clear to everyone is that words are really just symbols.